Metropolis of Chalcedon

 The Metropolis of Chalcedon (Μητρόπολη Χαλκηδόνος) is an ecclesiastical territory (diocese) of the Ecumenical Patriarchate of Constantinople.
+The metropolis is led by Metropolitan Emmanuel (Adamakis) since 2021.

 Christianity spread in Chalcedon during the 2nd century AD.
 The city was initially the see of a bishopric before being promoted to a metropolis at 451 AD, at the time of the Fourth Ecumenical Council.
-It is one of the four remaining active Greek Orthodox Church metropolises of the Ecumenical Patriarchate in Turkey today and the only one surviving in Asia Minor (Anatolia).
+In 2005, it was the senior of the four remaining active Greek Orthodox Church metropolises of the Ecumenical Patriarchate in Turkey and the only one surviving in Asia Minor (Anatolia).
+As of 2024, it is numbered as the senior of nine active Metropolises that are active in Turkey, after the Archdiocese of Constantinople-New Rome.

 History

 Early Christianity and Council of Chalcedon

 Christianity spread in the region of Chalcedon, on the Asian shore opposite Byzantium (later Constantinople) already from the 2nd century AD.
 Among the first bishops, Hadrian was martyred during the 2nd (or 4th) century and is venerated by the Orthodox Church.
 Chalcedon was also the place of martyrdom of saint Euphemia.

 The city of Chalcedon enjoyed considerable prestige thanks to the Ecumenical Council that was convoked there at 451 AD, after the initiative of Byzantine Emperor Marcian and Empress Pulcheria.
 Its aim was to denounce the decisions of the Second Council of Ephesus, commonly known as the Robber Council, in 449.
-The decisions of the Council consolidated the Nicene creed and renounced as heretical number of contemporary doctrines: Apollinarism, Monophysitism and Nestorianism.
+The decisions of the Council consolidated the Nicene Creed and renounced as heretical number of contemporary doctrines: Apollinarism, Monophysitism and Nestorianism.
 On the other hand, Jesus Christ was accepted as perfect God and human with logical soul.
 Moreover, it recognized two indivisible and inseparable natures in Jesus.
 It also accepted the nature of Virgin Mary as Mother of God (Theotokos).
 According to the 28th canon of the Council, the Church of Constantinople gained privileges equal to those of Rome, which however were not clearly defined.
 The same canon clarified that the bishop of Constantinople held the prerogative of honors right after the bishop of Rome.